dbt-labs/docs.getdbt.com/website/docs/guides/migration/tools/migrating-from-spark-to-databricks.md

 ### Examples

-You an use the following examples of the `profiles.yml` file to see the authentication setup with `dbt-spark` compared to the simpler setup with `dbt-databricks` when connecting to an SQL endpoint.
+You can use the following examples of the `profiles.yml` file to see the authentication setup with `dbt-spark` compared to the simpler setup with `dbt-databricks` when connecting to an SQL endpoint.
 A cluster example would look similar.

 An example of what authentication looks like with `dbt-spark`: